top of page

 Patient Journey Map

-This map includes key checkpoints from our initial research milestones.
-We used this map to track progress and measure success, as well as any necessary adjustments or modifications to the VR therapy plan as needed.
-Ultimately, the goal of the journey map was to provide a clear and structured framework for the VR therapy experience, helping patients to achieve their desired outcomes in a safe and effective manner.
+This map outlines key checkpoints derived from our initial research milestones.
+It served as a tool to track progress, measure effectiveness, and identify where adjustments to the VR therapy plan were needed.
+Ultimately, the journey map provided a clear, structured framework for the VR therapy experience, supporting patient outcomes in a safe and effective way.

 2.png